This website is not medical advice. Posts may contain affiliate links from which I earn commissions at no additional cost to you.

 LEDs lights have caused substantial biological impacts across the world.
 According to The Guardian, they have altered the behavioral patterns of animals like moths and bats.
 [4] This is because blue light radiation suppresses melatonin production, a hormone responsible for regulating sleep patterns in animals and humans.

-Humans have also been greatly affected since most of their activities require staring at phones and iPad, whose displays are backlighted by LED technology.
+Humans have also been greatly affected since most of their activities require staring at phones, iPads, laptops and other displays backlighted by LED technology.
 Here are more health problems associated with excess blue light:

 Conclusion:

-LED lighting can cause severe problems to your eyes and overall health.
-In the interview, Wunsch gives tips on how to choose the right bulbs.
+In interview, Wunsch gives tips on how to choose the right bulbs.
 He says that one should buy LED bulbs with CRI 97, which is closer to that of the sun’s natural light spectrum, which is rated as 100 on the same scale.

 Remember, as crucial as getting the correct bulb is, don’t forget to forgo your caffeine intake past noon, put away your phone an hour before bed, and give yourself the opportunity to sleep.